Armel Tchakounte: International career

 Armel earned his first cap with Cameroon under 18 a few weeks before his 16th birthday in a 3–1 win against Chad in Yaounde.
 He was the youngest player on the field but managed to imposed his authority in the midfield which led him to his first senior cap.
 The record also showed that he was called into the senior squad five times.

 Style of play

-Armel was a complete and versatile midfield, gifted with excellent technical ability, vision and passing range as well as powerful shot from distance, which enabled him to start attacking plays in midfield after winning back possession.
-He was also a strong, tenacious, hardworking, aggressive and physical player.
-In addition to these attributes, his pressing ability and stamina allowed him to link up the defense with the attack successfully.
+Tchakounté played as a midfielder known for his pressing ability and stamina, which allowed him to contribute both defensively and in attack.

-Post retirement
+Post-retirement

 After his football career ended prematurely, Tchakounté decided to channel his efforts into football coaching and his academic studies.
 He obtained a Bachelor of Science Physics in 2010 and also a UEFA B Licence.
 He also obtained an MBA in International Business Management and a Masters in Banking and Finance at the University of Surrey.
 Armel was a pundit for Voxafrica's coverage of the 2015 African Cup of Nations.
 He currently lives in London.